amadejkastelic/qmk_firmware/keyboards/xelus/solos/keymaps/default/readme.md

-The default keymap for SOLARIS RGB
+The default keymap for Solos
 ==========================================================